rozenn-pineau/pando/README.md

 #--> a total of #6614510 invariant bases.

-# I did the same steps for the fine scane (subclone) files and obtained :
+## same steps for the fine-scale dataset :
 #1928021 A
 #1143053 C
 #1142243 G